mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 1. On the application of a new role-permission resource definition, or the application of a new security policy that may include a wholesale change of permission and role structures.
 ::: warning Future extension:
 If it is possible that a violation can exist in the system, then each time a permission is checked, exclusion violations should also be checked.
 Currently this is not designed for as it is assumed that 1 & 2 are sufficiently implemented that a violation cannot exist.
-It is recommended that this additional check be roadmapped for future extensions as this would ensure that no back-door override can be made to violate this seperation of duties.
+It is recommended that this additional check be roadmapped for future extensions as this would ensure that no back-door override can be made to violate this separation of duties.
 :::

 ::: tip Note: